lumeland/lume.land/plugins/mdx.md

 ## Description

-This plugin adds support for [MDX](https://mdxjs.com) to create pages in Lume, just add files with the `.mdx` extension to your site.
+[MDX](https://mdxjs.com) is a format that combined Markdown and JSX, so you can write regular Markdown content and import components.
+This plugin adds support for MDX to create pages in Lume, by creating files with the `.mdx` extension.

 ## Plugins